MiguelSarraf/lightsaber/docs/execution_plan.md

 1. [ ] heart beat + button + LED strip + mp3 player + gyroscope
 1. [ ] heart beat + button + LED strip + mp3 player + gyroscope + configuration server

+When integrating the gyroscope with the other parts, some weird things started to happen.
+When trying to play the swing audios, sometimes the mp3 player returns with errors and don't seem to find the files anymore until I remove and reinsert the SD card.
+I haven't figured it out yet if it is a general problem with the module or if it is something due to the specific audio being played.
+This commit has the general structure for the new logic, but More investigation needs to be done.

 ## Final assembly

 With everything properly tested, I will assemble the hilt and embed the eletronics in it.